 The number of foreign visits to Turkey had already declined to 17.4 million in the first eight months of the year, a 32 percent decrease from the same period in 2015, with dramatic plunges in arrivals from Western and Asian countries, and Russia, temporary data from the Tourism Ministry showed on Sept.
 29.

-Serkan Keleş, an executive from Koçak Gold, said their business deteriorated after the bomb attack that occurred in the central district of Vezneciler, which is in Istanbul’s historic peninsula.
-A car bomb that targeted a police vehicle in the Vezneciler neighborhood during the morning rush hour killed 11 people, six of whom were police officers, and wounded 36 others on June 7.
+Local tradesmen said the sector was relieved during spring, but has been hit again by recent bomb attacks in Istanbul.
+Businesses deteriorated after the bombing in the central district of Vezneciler, in Istanbul’s historic peninsula.
+A car bomb that targeted a police vehicle in Vezneciler during the morning rush hour killed 11 people, six of whom were police officers, and wounded 36 others on June 7.